Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Complex Bookings Need Conversation

 Not every appointment fits neatly into an online booking widget.
-Multi-service bookings (color + cut + blowout), group appointments (bridal parties, mother-daughter visits), and special requests (specific products, timing constraints) are easier to handle over the phone.
+Multi-service bookings (color + cut + blowout), group appointments (bridal parties, mother-daughter visits), and special requests (specific products, timing constraints) are just easier to handle over the phone.

 Urgency Drives Phone Calls